mckennatim/demiot/README.md

 ##
+### 34-repeating-alarms
+33-resetAlarms-actProgs was very buggy.
+Now in the middle of refactoring it, ie it is broken.
+Watch out and control NEW_ALARM.
+This is a bitmath version impllemented as `Sched::actProgs2` .
+Basically once you get to the end of that method NEW_ALARM goes to 0, waiting for the next alarm to go off.
+You have to wait for the time to be set however otherwise the alarms will be misset and nothing will ever happen.
+Time is requested at startup and then returns /progs so I wait for that to be done to set NEW_ALARM and actProgs2.
 ### 33-resetAlarms-actProgs
 There is an individual callback for each of the programmable elements in schedArr[] When programs come over the wire (once a day probably, now implemented as a ui button that) schedutil.js get(s)Time to the device then after a second sendSchedule to the device.
 The device deseriProgs when they come in and then goes through al the incoming schedules and bootstraps them, setting alarms and device state based on the the current time and what's on the schedule.
 After that whenever an alarm finishes it sends a callback which sets a flag saying which alarm needs to be reset.
 ### 32-ArduinoJson